-The handlers of police service dogs frequently assert that they are able to control their K-9 partners when deployed for suspect apprehension in field situations.
-However, this assertion needs to be questioned given the events surrounding an incident that happened in Pittsburgh, California in November, 2011.
-This incident, which subsequently gave rise to a lawsuit against the Pittsburgh Police Department, settled for $145,000 in December 2014.
-In this lawsuit, the plaintiff alleged that excessive force was used against him because he was repeatedly and viciously bitten by the police K-9 deployed to apprehend him, a female Belgian Malinois named Xena.
+The handlers of police K-9s frequently assert that they are able to control their K-9 partners and the force they deliver when deployed for suspect apprehension in field situations.
+However, this assertion needs to be questioned given the events surrounding an incident that happened in Pittsburgh, California in November 2011.
+This incident, a lawsuit was filed against the Pittsburgh Police Department for excessive force caused by a police K-9.
+The lawsuit settled for $145,000 in December 2014.
+In this instance, the plaintiff alleges that was repeatedly and viciously bitten by the police K-9 deployed to apprehend him, a female Belgian Malinois named Xena.

-Without going into the details of the case, below I present an overview of the the most significant facts relevant to my involvement as an animal behavior expert in this lawsuit.
+Below, I present an overview of the most significant facts relevant to my involvement as an animal behavior expert in this lawsuit.

 (1) The police claimed that the plaintiff resisted arrest;